WRAPUP 14-Russian warship sinks; Ukraine says its missile is responsible | Law-Order

 Russia said on Wednesday more than 1,000 Ukrainian marines from one of the units still holding out in Mariupol had surrendered.
 Ukrainian officials did not comment.
 If taken, Mariupol would be the first major city to fall to Russian forces since they invaded, allowing Moscow to reinforce a land corridor between separatist-held eastern Donbas areas and the Crimea region it seized and annexed in 2014.

-Ukraine said thousands of people were believed to have been killed in Mariupol, where efforts were under way to evacuate civilians.
-On Thursday, Russia's defence ministry said 815 people had been evacuated from the city over the past 24 hours.
+Ukraine said thousands of people were believed to have been killed in Mariupol, where efforts were underway to evacuate civilians.
+On Thursday, Russia's defense ministry said 815 people had been evacuated from the city over the past 24 hours.
 Ukraine said that figure was 289.
 Ukrainian officials have long warned that Russia was massing troops for assaults in the East, including on Kharkiv, Ukraine's second-largest city.

-But Ukraine's deputy defence minister, Hanna Malyar, said on Thursday that Russia was also staging troops along the country's borders with Belarus and Moldova's breakaway Transdniestria region.
-Moldova separately accused Russia's army of trying to recruit Moldovans.
+But Ukraine's deputy defense minister, Hanna Malyar, said on Thursday that Russia was also staging troops along the country's borders with Belarus and Moldova's breakaway Transdniestria region.
+Authorities in Transdniestria, bordering southern Ukraine, denied Russia was preparing forces there.
+Asked about reports that Russia's army was trying to recruit Moldovan citizens in Transdniestria, Moldova's foreign minister said "these are dangerous things and should be discouraged".
 Moscow's foreign ministry did not respond to a request for comment.
-Authorities in Transdniestria, bordering southern Ukraine, denied Russia was preparing forces there.

 Seven people were injured in the Bryansk attack, which hit residential buildings, Russian officials said.
 Another Russian region, Belgorod, said a village there was attacked but that no one was wounded.
 Neither side's statements could be verified.
 Ukraine's military did not reply to requests for comment.
 'TERRIBLE THINGS'

-Moscow's incursion, the biggest attack on a European state since 1945, has seen more than 4.6 million people flee abroad, killed or wounded thousands and raised fears of conflict between Russia and the United States, the world's top nuclear powers.
-Andriy Nyebytov, head of the Kyiv region police, said more than 800 bodies had been found in three districts which had been occupied by Russian forces.
+Moscow's incursion, the biggest attack on a European state since 1945, has seen more than 4.6 million people flee abroad, killed or wounded thousands, and raised fears of conflict between Russia and the United States, the world's top nuclear powers.
+Andriy Nyebytov, head of the Kyiv region police, said more than 800 bodies had been found in three districts that had been occupied by Russian forces.

 "We are finding terrible things: buried and hidden bodies of people who were tortured and shot, and who died as a result of mortar and artillery fire," Nyebytov said in televised comments.
 His statements could not immediately be verified.
 Russia has denied attacking civilians and said some reports have been staged for propaganda purposes.

-Warning that spillover effects from the Ukraine war were worsening crises elsewhere, U.N. aid chief Martin Griffiths on Thursday released $100 million in emergency funding for Somalia, Ethiopia, Kenya, Sudan, South Sudan, Nigeria and Yemen.
-(Additional reporting by Natalia Zinets and Elizabeth Piper in Kyiv, Max Hunder in London, David Ljunggren in Ottawa and Reuters bureaus; Writing by Rami Ayyub and William Maclean; Editing by Nick Macfie, Daniel Wallis and Cynthia Osterman)
+Warning that spillover effects from the Ukraine war were worsening crises elsewhere, U.N. aid chief Martin Griffiths on Thursday released $100 million in emergency funding for Somalia, Ethiopia, Kenya, Sudan, South Sudan, Nigeria, and Yemen.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)